 The quality of work and training is what you’d expect from an elite law firm.
 “Freshfields has so much knowledge support such as formal training, precedents, and practice notes, which are very helpful for boosting your technical knowledge and skill development,” says a trainee.

+Unlike most other firms, a Freshfields training contract comprises six seats instead of four.
 Trainees experience up to five areas of law and two secondments during the training contract.
-There’s an opportunity to be seconded for three months to the firm’s offices in Beijing or Shanghai, and for six months to its London headquarters.
-The firm’s ten or so trainees spend at least six months in a corporate seat, three months in a finance seat and three months in a dispute resolution seat.
+There’s also an opportunity to be seconded for three months to the firm’s offices in Beijing or Shanghai, and for six months to its London headquarters.
+The firm’s eight or so trainees spend at least six months in a corporate seat, three months in a finance seat and three months in a dispute resolution seat.
 They can also choose to do a three-month seat in antitrust, competition and trade or intellectual property and information technology, or revisit a seat.
 Pro bono work is also encouraged and spans every practice area at the firm.
-Last year the firm’s trainees were involved in over 200 pro bono projects!
+In 2022, the firm’s trainees were involved in over 200 pro bono projects!

 Freshfields moved out of Central four years ago to an emerging business district on the east side of the island, Quarry Bay, becoming the first and only Magic Circle member to be based outside Central.
 Freshfields does, however, retain a client meeting suite at its old base in Two Exchange Square, which was refurbished around the same time as the big move and has a fancy café and hot desk area.